icdfa/Phase-1-Cybersecurity-Ethical-Hacking-Internship-Labs/INT308/lab4.md

 ### **Submission Guidelines**

-- Submit your report via the AIVTIC assignment portal.
+- Submit your report via the ICDFA assignment portal.
 Title your PDF with your full name and student ID (e.g., JohnDoe_12345_SessionHijackingCTF.pdf).
 - Ensure your file does not exceed 5MB and contains all relevant screenshots and documentation.

 ---